andrewdieu/andrewdieu/README.md

 </h2>

 - 👋 Hi, I’m @andrewdieu
-- 👀 I’m interested in computer science
+- 👀 I’m interested in creating and discovering new things!
 - 🌱 I’m currently learning Data Structures & Algorithms
 - 💞️ I’m looking to collaborate on anything (:
 - 📫 Reach me at andrewdieu2011@gmail.com